darakian/cmtp/README.md

 # CMTP
 Under active development.
-No currently suitable for use.
+Not currently suitable for use.